PMAY creates over 1.2 cr employment opportunities so far

-New Delhi, May 29 (IANS) The Centre's flagship housing programme - Pradhan Mantri Awas Yojana - has created over 1.2 crore employment opportunities, said Grant Thornton Bharat's 'Affordable Housing in India' report.
+New Delhi: The Centre's flagship housing programme - Pradhan Mantri Awas Yojana - has created over 1.2 crore employment opportunities, said Grant Thornton Bharat's 'Affordable Housing in India' report.

 The report cited that these employment opportunities so far were created through forward and backward linkages across 21 sectors.